rayennh/articles/Lambda@Edge/Article.md

 ![Lambda@Edge Diagram](images/lambda-edge.png)

-Among its many use cases, Lambda@Edge is an excellent solution for implementing Blue/Green deployments in environments that already use CloudFront, leveraging its capability to modify requests and responses
+Among its many use cases, Lambda@Edge is an excellent solution for implementing Blue/Green deployments in an environment that already uses CloudFront, leveraging its capability to modify requests and responses

 It has many strengths :